wazo-platform/wazo-doc/source/system/xivo-dird/developer.rst

        def load(self, args):
            """
-           Ignores all provided arguments and instanciate a DummyService that is returned to the core
+           Ignores all provided arguments and instantiate a DummyService that is returned to the core
            """
            logger.info('dummy loaded')